cshum/levi/README.md

 or deletes the IndexedDB database on browser.

 If you are using a custom Level backend, you need to invoke its corresponding `destroy()` function to remove database properly.

+Accepts optional callback function or returns a promise.

 ## License